romanchaa997/Audityzer/implementation-guide.md

 ### Integration with Test Results

-The module seamlessly integrates with Web3FuzzForge's security test results:
+The module seamlessly integrates with Audityzer's security test results:

 1. Run security tests with `npm run security-test`
 2. Use the generated report as input for bounty submissions